Marklin2289/polygon-learning/markdown/pyth/PYTH_CONNECT.md

 - We created a `connection` instance of the `Connection` class using the `new` constructor, and passing the function `clusterApiUrl` which returns the RPC endpoint URL of the given Solana cluster. `SOLANA_NETWORKS.DEVNET` is a constant defined in the file `types/index.ts`.
 Slightly more verbose than supplying the string "devnet", though it is more readable and in this way we are not hard-coding the value.
 - We're passing the `checked` boolean to the `getPythData` function to operate starting/stopping the price feed using the antd toggle component.
 - After registering the `onPriceChange` callback on the `pythConnection`, we can perform any actions necessary for our app to function.
 Using conditional statements to change the behavior of the app depending on the product symbol, price or confidence interval.
+- The `onPriceChange` callback will be invoked every time a Pyth price gets updated.
+This callback gets two arguments:
+  - `price` contains the official Pyth price and confidence, along with the component prices that were combined to produce this result.
+  - `product` contains metadata about the price feed, such as the symbol (e.g., "Crypto.SOL/USD") and the number of decimal points.
+- Once you've set up the connection and the `onPriceChange` callback, you'll be able to tap into the price feed with a simple `pythConnection.start()`! \
+  We have set up an easy to use component here to toggle it on and off, but in production you would probably want to handle this a little bit differently.
 - `\xB1` is the escaped Hex code for the Unicode character `±`, "plus or minus" - indicating the following value is the confidence interval.
 - We need to provide a way to stop listening to the price feed, in this case when the toggle switch component is turned off it will call `pythConnection.stop()`, removing the callback.